-Students are required to take one of the following policy formation courses:
+Students are required to take the following policy core courses:

 Students may wish to organize their electives around particular analytical methods or content areas, such as:

 All Capstone projects begin in the fall and are completed at the end of the spring semester.
 Full-time students who begin in the spring semester typically need 2½ years to complete their degree.
+CAP-GP.3148 is recommended for students interested in quantitative analyst positions.
 Policy students choose one of the following Capstone courses: